cis3296f25/projects-Mzach55/README.md

 [This is a small example of what the layout may be when completed.]<img width="1659" height="927" alt="image" src="https://github.com/user-attachments/assets/7bc97900-31ea-439b-9ca0-8beb9b7f0b08" />

+# Viewing Project Presentation!
+-- Download the powerpoint presentation file from this Github repository.
+-- Open the .pptx file you just downloaded in Powerpoint to view.

 # How to run
 Provide here instructions on how to use your application.
 - Download the latest binary from the Release section on the right on GitHub.